Taha-Sheikh1/Cloud-Hosting-Website./README.md

 # Cloud-Hosting-Website.
-I created this website using HTML, CSS, Advance Properties like ( CSS Grid &amp; CSS Flexbox ), It is totally responsive &amp; mobile friendly.
+Lanuages Used are HTML, CSS, Advance Properties like ( CSS Grid & CSS Flexbox ).
+Fully responsive.